Jbleezy/BO1-Reimagined/README.md

 * Can activate eclipse mode one more time after sidequest completion to stay in eclipse mode for the rest of the match
 * While a weapon is in Pack-a-Punch, players will not be pushed off the stairs
 * Gongs now move and make a sound when meleed if they have already been meleed recently
+* Mud pit walls now only activate when a player is on the ground
+* Fixed a bug where players were able to sprint and enter prone in the mud pit if they were drinking a perk while entering the mud pit

 #### Sidequest
 * Completable with 1-4 players